kitfactory/illumo-flow/docs/concept.md

 - Parsed configs normalize into the internal dictionary that `Flow` expects, keeping code-defined and config-defined flows interoperable
 - Node entries may carry metadata (`summary`, `inputs`, `returns`) that populate `node.describe()` for documentation and validation
 - Custom loaders can enforce environment restrictions (allowed modules, sandbox policies) before instantiating nodes
+- Optional `context.input` / `context.output` keys control where data is read from and written to within the shared context dictionary

 ## Runtime Behavior
 - Parallel execution: every node with satisfied dependencies starts without delay